ct-js/ct-js/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Is your feature request related to a problem?**
-A clear and concise description of what the problem is.
+Describe your pain!
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when my copies explode [...]
 Tag any related issues here.

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+Your vision of what you want to happen.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.